OldJobobo/omarchy-theme-hook/DEVPLAN.md

 - Helpers:
   - `success`, `warning`, `error`, `skipped`, `require_restart`

-### 4) Execution model
+### 4) Backward compatibility
-- `theme-set` becomes a dispatcher:
-  1. Load colors and helpers as it does now.
-  2. Load all plugin manifests.
-  3. Filter enabled plugins.
-  4. Check `PLUGIN_REQUIRES` before executing.
-  5. Execute `hooks/theme-set.sh` for each plugin in priority order.
-  6. Preserve current restart aggregation behavior.
-- Backward compatibility: if `theme-set.d/*.sh` exists, run those too (or provide a migration shim).
-- Plugins run in the shared shell environment for speed; avoid subshell isolation unless needed later.
+The existing `theme-set.d/*.sh` execution stays unchanged.
+Plugins are additive and run first.

 ### 5) Developer experience
-- Provide a template plugin in `templates/plugin/` with a minimal manifest and a `theme-set.sh` skeleton.
+- Add a short section in `README.md` (or `docs/PLUGINS.md`) showing the plugin folder path and a minimal example.
-- Add docs in `README.md` or `docs/PLUGINS.md` showing:
-  - How to create a plugin directory.
-  - How to declare requirements.
-  - How to reference the exported color variables.
-  - How to request restarts.

 ## Implementation phases

 ### Phase 0: Baseline documentation
 - Add `DEVPLAN.md` (this file).
-- Add `docs/PLUGINS.md` with a concise authoring guide and a minimal example.
+- Add `docs/PLUGINS.md` (optional) with a concise authoring guide and a minimal example.

 ### Phase 1: Plugin runtime foundation
-- Add a small library (e.g., `lib/plugin-runtime.sh`) to:
-  - Discover plugin dirs.
-  - Source `plugin.env` safely.
-  - Sort by `PLUGIN_PRIORITY`.
-  - Check `PLUGIN_REQUIRES` and skip with a clear message.
 - Update `theme-set` to:
-  - Source the runtime library.
-  - Execute plugins for the `theme-set` hook.
+  - Execute any scripts in `~/.config/omarchy/hooks/plugins/theme-set.d/` (if present).
-  - Keep the existing `theme-set.d` execution path for compatibility.
+  - Then execute the existing `theme-set.d` scripts as today.

 ### Phase 2: Migration path
-- Provide a script (optional) to convert an existing `theme-set.d/*.sh` file into a plugin stub.
-- Migrate 1–2 core hooks as examples (e.g., Waybar and GTK) to validate the framework.
+- Migrate 1–2 enhancements as plugins (e.g., Waybar theme directory handling).

 ### Phase 3: Polishing and stability
 - Add structured logging to `~/.cache/omarchy/theme-hook.log` with plugin IDs and timestamps.